Affinity-based extension of non-extensive entropy and statistical mechanics: Affinity-Based Extension of Tsallis Entropy

-\begin{enumerate}[labelindent=\parindent, label=\Roman*, align=parleft, leftmargin=!] \item The diversity index is continuous in both the relative abundance of categories $\{p_{i}\}$ and the between-category dissimilarities $\{d_{ij}\}$. \item If dissimilarity is set to be maximal for all the distinct pair of categories (i.e.\ $d_{ij}=1-\delta_{ij}$ with $\delta_{ij}$ Kronecker's delta\footnote{\, The Kronecker's delta is defined as $\delta_{ij}=1$ for $i=j$ and $\delta_{ij}=0$ for $i\neq j$.}), then the diversity index reduces to the Hill numbers family, (\ref{Hill_num}) and (\ref{Hill_Shannon}). \item If two categories labelled by 1 and 2 are (in fact) identical (i.e.\ $d_{12}=0$), then the diversity index computed from the following two pictures agree: i) treating them to be two separate entities (hence there are formally $n$ categories in total), and ii) treating them to be a single entity (here labelled as \q{1\&2}; hence there are $n-1$ categories in total). \item If all the constituent elements are uniformly distributed among the categories (i.e.\ $p_{i}=1/n$ for all $i$), and the between-category dissimilarity is constant across all pairs of categories (i.e.\ $d_{ij}=\bar{d}\in [0,1]$ for all $i\neq j$), then the diversity index is a monotonically increasing function of both the category richness $n$ and the constant dissimilarity $\bar{d}$. \end{enumerate}
+\begin{enumerate}[labelindent=\parindent, label=\Roman*, align=parleft, leftmargin=!] \item \textit{Continuity:} The diversity index is continuous in both the relative abundances of categories, $\{p_{i}\}$, and the between-category dissimilarities, $\{d_{ij}\}$. \item \textit{Consistency (with the zero-affinity case):} If dissimilarity is set to be maximal for all distinct pairs of categories, i.e.\ $d_{ij}=1-\delta_{ij}$ with $\delta_{ij}$ Kronecker's delta, then the diversity index reduces to that derived from the equivalence relation (\ref{Hill_eq}) (i.e.\ the Hill numbers family). \item \textit{Invariance:} If two categories labelled by \q{1} and \q{2} are (in fact) identical (i.e.\ $d_{12}=0$), then the diversity index computed from the following two pictures are equivalent: (i) treating them as two separate entities (hence there are formally $n$ categories in total), and (ii) treating them as a single entity labelled by \q{0} (hence there are $n-1=|\{0,\,3,\,\dots,\,n\}|$ categories in total).\footnote{This condition can be viewed as a special case of the Nesting Principle introduced later in Section \ref{sec:NP}. } \item \textit{Monotonicity:} If all constituent elements are uniformly distributed among $n$ categories (i.e.\ $p_{i}=1/n$ for all $i$) and the between-category dissimilarity is constant across all pairs of categories (i.e.\ $d_{ij}=\bar{d}$ for all $i\neq j$), then the diversity index is a monotonically increasing function of both the category richness $n$ and the constant dissimilarity $\bar{d}$. \end{enumerate}

-We use these four conditions as guiding principles to construct the dissimilarity-based diversity index.\footnote{\, In Section \ref{sec:nesting}, this condition will be further refined by a more restrictive condition called the Nesting Principle.} It will be shown that the resulting diversity index has the following properties (as expected):
+We use these four conditions as guiding principles to construct the dissimilarity-based diversity index.
+It will be shown that the resulting diversity index also satisfies the following properties (as expected):

-\begin{enumerate}[resume, labelindent=\parindent, label=\Roman*, align=parleft, leftmargin=!] \item The diversity index is maximised to give the value $n$ when elements are uniformly distributed among the categories that are completely dissimilar from one another: \item The diversity index is minimised to give the value $1$ when elements are distributed only among those categories with no dissimilarities, including the case of a single category concentration (i.e.\ $p_{i}=1$ for some $i$): \end{enumerate}
+\begin{enumerate}[resume, labelindent=\parindent, label=\Roman*, align=parleft, leftmargin=!] \item \textit{Maximality:} The diversity index is maximised to give the value $n$ if elements are uniformly distributed among the categories that are maximally dissimilar from one another: \item \textit{Minimality:} The diversity index is minimised to give the value $1$ if elements are distributed only among those categories with no dissimilarities, including the case of a single-category concentration (i.e.\ $p_{i}=1$ for some $i$): \end{enumerate}